nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     /**
      * Register a message interceptor.
      * A interceptor can be useful for debugging or to manipulate the messages.
-     * It is also possible to block messages calling cancelMessage() from the interceptor arguments */ registerMessageInterceptor(
+     * It is also possible to block messages calling cancelMessage() from the interceptor arguments.
+     */
+    registerMessageInterceptor(
         interceptor: MashroomPortalMessageBusInterceptor,